Christian Priests?

 All believers are priests who offer spiritual sacrifices.

 Why, then, did the Christian movement return to the priesthood as reserved for a select group, especially when the book of Hebrews emphatically rejects such a notion?
 If “priest” merely means church leader, there is no major issue.
 As we have seen, the church has always had leaders.
-Using the term priest, though, may still cause confusion.

-However, if believers consider the priest to be their mediator with God then a major theological problem exists because “there is one God and one mediator between God and mankind, the man Christ Jesus, who gave himself as a ransom for all people” (1 Tim 2:5-6).
-The church has leaders, but they are not your intermediaries with God.
-Christ alone stands between you and God the Father.
+Using the term priest, though, may cause confusion because it brings to mind the role of Old Testament priests.
+If believers consider the priest to be their mediator with God then a major theological problem exists because “there is one God and one mediator between God and mankind, the man Christ Jesus, who gave himself as a ransom for all people” (1 Tim 2:5-6).
+The church has leaders, but they are not intermediaries between God and the believer because Christ alone stands between God and the believer.

 Church leaders serve as servants not lords, and great you referenced scripture about church discipline and correction no one in the church is above church discipline/correction.